 Bidder acknowledges that they must adhere to all Covid19 restrictions and regulations that the auction site has in place.

 4. All Bidders are required to register before entering the Auction.
 The Auctioneer shall have the right, at its discretion, to refuse any person admission to the Auction Site or attendance at any Auction.

 5. On registration, the Auctioneer shall be entitled to require Bidders to pay the Deposit in cleared funds.
-A Deposit of £10,000 Sterling, $10,000 US/AU Dollars or €15,000 Euros will entitle the Bidder to bid up to an initial aggregate credit limit of £50,000 (excluding VAT and Commission) at the Auction.
+Deposit amount varies from £1,000, depending on credit limit required.
+Standard deposit of £10,000 Sterling, $10,000 US/AU Dollars or €15,000 Euros will entitle the Bidder to bid up to an initial aggregate credit limit of £50,000 (excluding VAT and Commission) at the Auction.
 Deposits will only be refunded if no purchase is made and where the Bidder has no balance outstanding from any other Euro Auctions Sale in any other country.
 In cases where the Bidder has an outstanding balance from any other Sale the Auctioneer reserves the right to consider this deposit as payment on account.
-Please note card refunds may take up to 7 days to be credited to buyer’s bank account.
+Card deposits may need to be completed as a Payment if there are issues connected with Purchasers account.
+Please note card refunds may take up to 7 days to be credited to Purchasers bank account.